 Not everything can be a vector.
-Sometimes your packing calls for the use of a digital picture.
-Make sure you use the correct print resolution to prevent your included photos from pixelation.
-300 DPI is the best possible choice for high resolution prints.
-300 DPI resolution includes 90,000 dots per square inch which can help stave off pixelation should your finished packaging require you to zoom in.
+Sometimes your packaging calls for the use of a digital picture.
+Make sure you use the correct print resolution to prevent your included photos from pixilation.
+300 DPI is the minimum choice for high resolution prints.
+300 DPI resolution includes 90,000 dots per square inch which can help stave off pixilation should your finished packaging require you to zoom in.
 Preferably you want the highest DPI / PPI possible, 600, 800 or more.

 5. Do Your Diligence When Including Images

-Normally when you use images rather than vectors, they are embedded directly into the dieline.
+Normally when you use images rather than vectors, they are embedded directly into the dieline products.
 You can also choose to link those images to a specific file or folder.
 When the packaging dieline renders in AI, it draws the image from another source.
 One problem we see routinely is that people forget to properly link the image.
 If you choose not to embed an image on your package, make sure you've done your diligence.

 Creating graphical elements is only the first step in the design process.
 Every dieline requires thorough proofing before it is finalized.
 Here are the five most common mistakes we see with the proofing phase.